ConvertKit/convertkit-wordpress/ACTIONS-FILTERS.md

 						convertkit_is_admin_or_frontend_editor
 						<code>includes/class-wp-convertkit.php::279</code>
 					</h3><h4>Overview</h4>
 						<p>Filters whether the current request is a WordPress Administration / Frontend Editor request or not.
-Page Builders can set this to true to allow Page Generator Pro to load its functionality.</p><h4>Parameters</h4>
+Page Builders can set this to true to allow ConvertKit to load its administration functionality.</p><h4>Parameters</h4>
 					<table>
 						<thead>
 							<tr>